Computer Forensics for Legal Clients in South Carolina

 Legal Eagle Has the Computer Forensics Experience You Need

-For computer forensics, eDiscovery, and other litigation support, contact Legal Eagle.
+For computer forensics, eDiscovery, and other litigation technology, contact Legal Eagle.
 Our offices work with attorneys and law firms located throughout South Carolina.
-Reach us by phone at (800) 313-5133 or contact us online at any time to request assistance, schedule a court reporter, and more!